seqeralabs/docs/multiqc_docs/core/reports/customization.md

 ### Order of module and module subsection output

 The `module_order` config changes the order in which each MultiQC module is executed.
-However, sometimes it's desirable to customise the order of specific sections in a report, independent of the order of module execution.
+However, sometimes it's desirable to customize the order of specific sections in a report, independent of the order of module execution.
 For example, the `custom_content` module can generate multiple sections from different input files.
 Also, `module_order` does not allow you to change the sequence of sections within a MultiQC module.